Flush modular face

 to seal ports that are not used in a modular outlet.
 Also designation labels are

-available to identify each port at an outlet in an attractive and removable manner.
+available to identify each port at an outlet in both an attractive and removable manner.

 This page reflects the best of our knowledge of structured wiring and holds no value other